Scaling for Change: The Challenge of Pivoting a Large International Project

 The Journey

 Global Learning Partners’ (GLP) role in Part I of this work was to provide input and support on the design of the virtual training.
 For Part II, our role was to lead a process with the IBP design team to develop the 5-day in-person workshop.
-In December 2021, we convened in person in Washington DC for 3 days to map out the flow, prioritize content, and design learning tasks for this learning event.
+In December 2021, we convened for 3 days in person in Washington DC to map out the flow, prioritize content, and design learning tasks for this learning event.

-Challenges
+The Challenges

 Along the way there were four main challenges to work through: COVID, the reality of hybrid events, the need for in-person convenings, and the scale of this project.

 COVID.
 Originally COAB was supposed to be two in-person workshops – in 2020 and 2022.
-Then, COVID hit and all plans needed to change.
+Then COVID hit and all plans needed to change.
 IBP purchased the online learning platform Ruzuku, hired GLP to train staff in online design and facilitation, and developed a new plan.
 IBP pivoted!

 This training was held in the following countries: Armenia, Bolivia, Botswana, Burkina Faso, Cambodia, Cote d’Ivoire, East Timor, El Salvador, The Gambia, Honduras, Jamaica, Kyrgyz Republic, Madagascar, Nepal, Niger, Pakistan, Sri Lanka, Tanzania, Togo, Tunisia, Uganda, and Zambia.